remix-run/react-router/packages/react-router/docs/api/withRouter.md

 See [this guide](https://github.com/ReactTraining/react-router/blob/master/packages/react-router/docs/guides/blocked-updates.md) for more information.

+#### Static Methods and Properties

+All non-react specific static methods and properties of the wrapped component are automatically copied to the "connected" component.

 ## Component.WrappedComponent

 The wrapped component is exposed as the static property `WrappedComponent` on the returned component, which can be used